Gaylussacia baccata

 Gaylussacia baccata, the black huckleberry, is a common huckleberry found throughout a wide area of eastern North America.

 Description

 Gaylussacia baccata is a shrub up to 150 cm (5 feet) tall, forming extensive colonies.
 Flowers are in dangling groups of 3–7, orange or red, bell-shaped.
 The berries are dark blue, almost black, rarely white.

 Similar species

-The plant closely resembles the native blueberry plants (Vaccinium species) with which it grows in the same habitats.
-It can be readily identified by the numerous resin dots on the undersides of the leaves which glitter when held up to the light.
+The plant closely resembles the native blueberry plants (Vaccinium species) with which it grows in the same habitats, though it is distinct by the numerous resin dots on the undersides of the leaves which glitter in light.

 Distribution

 The plant is native to Eastern Canada and the Great Lakes region, the Midwestern and Northeastern United States, and the Appalachian Mountains, the Ohio/Mississippi/Tennessee Valley, and Southeastern United States.
 The range extends from Newfoundland west to Manitoba and Minnesota, south as far as Arkansas, Alabama, and Georgia.

 Ecology

 The shrub is considered fire-resistant due to surviving rhizomes quickly sending out new shoots following fires.

 It is a larval host to the brown elfin, Gordian sphinx, Henry's elfin, and huckleberry sphinx.